Theories of humor: Incongruity theory

-Arthur Schopenhauer wrote that the perceived incongruity is between a concept and the real object it represents.
-Georg Wilhelm Friedrich Hegel shared almost exactly the same view, but saw the concept as an "appearance" and believed that laughter then totally negates that appearance.
+Schopenhauer argued that humor results from the sudden recognition of an incongruity between the representation of an object and its actual nature.
+He also proposes the more unexpected incongruity, the more violent one's laughter will be.
+Georg Wilhelm Friedrich Hegel shared almost the same view but saw the concept as an "appearance" and believed that laughter negates that appearance.

-Henri Bergson attempted to perfect incongruity by reducing it to the "living" and "mechanical".
-In Bergson's many types of combination of the mechanical and the living, there is much similarity with the incongruity theory.
+Henri Bergson attempted to perfect incongruity by reducing it to the "living" and "mechanical."
+He proposed that comedy/humor lies in the portrayal of situations experiencing mechanical rigidity.
+Bergson emphasizes that humor involves an inappropriate relationship between habitual or mechanical behaviors and human intelligence.
+In Bergson's many types of combinations of the mechanical and the living, there is much similarity with the incongruity theory.

-There has been some debate attempting to clarify the roles of juxtaposition and shifting in humor, hence, the discussion in the series Humor Research between John Morreall and Robert Latta.

-Though Morreall himself endorses a cognitive shift theory, in this particular dialogue he indicated examples of simultaneous contrast, while Latta emphasized the cognitive shift.
-Humor frequently contains an unexpected, often sudden, shift in perspective, which gets assimilated by the Incongruity Theory.
-This has been defended by Latta (1998) and by Brian Boyd (2004).
-Boyd views the shift as from seriousness to play.
-Nearly anything can be the object of this perspective twist; it is, however, in the areas of human creativity (science and art being the varieties) that the shift results from "structure mapping" (termed "bisociation" by Koestler) to create novel meanings.
+There has been some debate attempting to clarify the roles of juxtaposition and shifting in humor, hence, the discussion in the series Humor Research between John Morreall and Robert L. Latta (born 27 January 1945, not to be confused with Robert Latta).
+Though Morreall himself endorses a cognitive shift theory, in this particular dialogue he indicated examples of simultaneous contrast, while Latta emphasized the mental shift.
+Humor frequently contains an unexpected, often sudden, shift in perspective, which the incongruity theory assimilates.
+This has been defended by Latta (1998) and Brian Boyd (2004).
+Boyd views the shift from seriousness to play.
+Nearly anything can be the object of this perspective twist; it is, however, in the areas of human creativity (science and art being the varieties) that the shift results from "structure mapping" to create novel meanings.
 Arthur Koestler argues that humor results when two different frames of reference are set up and a collision is engineered between them.